megk96/pixel-level-accuracy/README.md

 $ python pixel-level.py
 ```
 This generates individual annotation masks for each class or instance and stores it in ``individual_masks`` folder.
 The results of this step can already be found in the repository.
-The final required output in json format of per-instance pixel-level accuracy can be found in ``output.json`` which is sorted by descended order of accuracies.
+The final required output in json format of per-instance pixel-level accuracy can be found in ``output.json`` which is sorted by descending order of accuracies.

 ## Methodology
 ### Instance Masks